 Global University takes complaints and grievances seriously.
-The Department of Student Services, of GU's Academic Affairs Office, maintains and monitors a complaint or grievance file.
-The complaints received usually belong in two general categories: (1) the course content or (2) the course delivery and support system.
+The Student Services Department of GU's Academic Affairs

+Office maintains and monitors a complaint or grievance file.
+Complaints received usually concern two categories: (1) course content, or (2) the course delivery and support system.

-- Complaints relating to course content are referred to the University Materials Development (UMD) Department and to the Professor of Record (PoR) for the course.
-A student representative will then contact the student with an answer to the student's question(s) or with a solution to the student's problem. - Complaints relating to the delivery and support system are handled through the Student Services Department.
+- Complaints relating to course content are referred to the University Materials Development (UMD) Department and to the course professor.
+A student representative will contact the student with an answer to the student's question(s) or a solution to the student's problem. - Complaints regarding the delivery and support system are referred to the Student Services Department.
 A student representative will contact the student to resolve the difficulty.
-In some cases, this leads to the establishment of new policies or procedures to improve the delivery system for all students.
+In some cases, this prompts the creation of new policies or procedures to improve the delivery system.

-In more difficult or complex situations, especially those involving problems spanning more than one department, the complaint is referred to the provost.
+In more difficult or complex situations, especially those problems spanning more than one department, the complaint is referred to the provost.
 As necessary, the Academic Affairs Committee will also become involved to resolve student complaints in a timely and satisfactory manner.

-A student can file a grievance with Global University by choosing any one of the following three contacts:
+A student can file a grievance with Global University by choosing any one of the following contacts:

-- A student may contact a Global University faculty member or national office staff member by e-mail, phone, fax, post/mail, or in person.
-Often, problems are easily resolved at this level. - A student may contact the Student Services Department of Global University by e-mail, phone, fax, post/mail, or in person.
-Student Services personnel are trained to resolve student concerns. - 3.
-A student may contact any administrator of Global University by e-mail, phone, fax, post/mail, or in person.
-In these cases, the matter typically will require a period of investigation in order to be resolved.
+- A student may contact a Global University faculty member or network office staff member by email, phone, fax, post/mail, or in person.
+Often, problems are easily resolved at this level. - A student may contact the Student Services Department of Global University by email, phone, fax, post/mail, or in person.
+Student Services personnel are trained to resolve student concerns. - A student may contact any administrator of Global University by email, phone, fax, post/mail, or in person.
+In these cases, the matter typically requires a period of investigation in order to be resolved.

-Once a concern, complaint, or grievance is received, every effort will be made to resolve the issue personably and quickly.
-Should a student not be satisfied with the resolution, the student can appeal the decision to the International Office of Global University and directly to the Provost's Office.
+Once a concern, complaint, or grievance is received, every effort will be made to resolve the issue quickly.
+Should a student not be satisfied with the resolution, they may appeal the decision to the International Office of Global University, directly to the Provost's Office.
 Should a student not be satisfied with the resolution, the student can contact the Provost's Office and request that the issue be addressed by the Global University Academic Affairs Committee.
-The decision of the Academic Affairs Committee will be deemed final.
+A decision by the Academic Affairs Committee will be deemed final.

-Notification of Rights under FERPA
+Notification of Rights Under FERPA